 On an optimistic note, I also see this as a great opportunity for the games benefactors to do something positive for our game.
 For longer than I can remember, football in this country has sabotaged itself.
 The bottom line is there is no unity; what we have are factions.
 State bodies, Associations and a national body who doesn’t wield enough power to change the landscape.
 To top it all off up until recently a majority of those running the game were not what many in the football landscape term as football people; we had leaders that hailed from Rugby Union, another from Rugby League at one stage we had a high-performance manager who’s expertise was in rowing!
-When things go wrong we form committees and invite people from cricket to select our women’s national team coaching position.
+When things go wrong we write documents, form committees and invite people from cricket to select our women’s national team coaching position.
 Ok yes, I’m sensationalizing this a bit but you have to admit it seems a little bizarre that we would even contemplate this.
 Do you think the AFL would do the same?

 It’s obvious to anyone that change is required.
-Now I don’t for a minute presume that I am the person to fix things, the best I can do is have an opinion and in my opinion, now is a great time to contemplate a new start.
+Now I don’t for a minute presume that I know how to fix things, the best I can do is have an opinion and in my opinion, now is a great time to contemplate a new start.
 The way I see it there has to be a unification of the game from all so-called stakeholders.
 Football, after all, is a game first and foremost.

 The game in this country has evolved within its own unique environment.
-There has always been a lack of leadership and vision in football.
+From my experience, there has always been a lack of leadership and vision in football.
 Part of the problem is that we are a very large geographical nation that is isolated from the rest of the football world and because of this among many other factors we have evolved more towards a similar model to how US soccer has evolved.
-Due to many similarities the game has failed to become the top sport, to make matters worse with our tiny population we have too many professional sports to compete with.
+To make matters worse with our tiny population we have too many professional sports to compete with.
 All competing to be number one.

 So what options do we have? and how can we begin to change the culture?
 I believe that through education comes prosperity and if football wants to take its rightful place as the number one sport in this country then it has to start seeing education as an investment and not just another revenue stream.
 You invest in knowledge and innovation today and you will reap the rewards down the track.
 Education not just for coaches but also for administration and the general public, education about the game and all of its intricacies.